-6 Discussion and outlook
+6. Discussion and outlook

-In this paper, we presented a modeling framework that connects continuum poroelasticity and discrete vascular tree structures to model liver tissue in terms of perfusion and deformation.
-The connection is achieved through a series of modeling assumptions and decisions.
+In this paper, we presented a modelling framework that connects continuum poroelasticity and discrete vascular tree structures to model liver tissue in terms of perfusion and deformation.
+The connection is achieved through a series of modelling assumptions and decisions.
 Firstly, we used bell-shaped functions as source terms in the pressure equation to impose inflow at the interfaces of the terminal vessels of the supplying tree and the poroelastic domain.
 Secondly, we introduced void regions that model the interface between the terminal vessels of the draining tree and the poroelastic domain, where pressure boundary conditions could be applied accordingly.
+The rationale behind this approach for the draining vessels is rooted in establishing boundary conditions that mimic the physical behaviour.
+The most intuitive way to achieve this is by applying a reference pressure as a Dirichlet boundary condition.
+Implementing a Dirichlet condition necessitates a boundary, which led to the introduction of voids.
+Obviously, the primary drawback is the required computational discretization effort, which would be significantly less in absence of these voids.
+However, adopting a similar approach as for the supplying tree is currently not possible.
+Namely, the flow through the draining vessels is unknown.
+This aspect will remain a focus of future investigations.

 Additionally, we took into account contact to surrounding tissue, using nonlinear springs at the boundary of the poroelastic domain.
-We demonstrated the numerical behaviour and versatility of our modeling framework via a poroelastic circular disc connected to planar trees.
+We demonstrated the numerical behaviour and versatility of our modelling framework via a poroelastic circular disc connected to planar trees.
 We performed a series of sensitivity studies to test the model behaviour with respect to source term parameters, stiff and soft contact and hierarchical tree depth.